 Technically named the “Ultimate Family Wagon,” this candy-apple red two-seater is the most versatile thing we’ve got in the garage.
 Our go-to for trips to the neighborhood park, it’s got a canopy to keep the skin cancer away, cupholders to keep us well-stocked in sippy cups, and seatbelts to keep my toddler in the moving vehicle at all times.
 If we opt to hit the farmer’s market instead, a big, bulky storage bag has our back, hanging off the wagon’s rear-end, protecting our produce from happy-and-you-know-it stomping feet.

 With a toddler and a crawler, our family is still young, which means we’re still in the honeymoon period with this $149 caravan.
-But last weekend, with the boy badly in need of some swing-and-slide time and his baby sister fussing over a daycare-induced head cold, the wagon really earned its stripes.
+But last weekend, with the boy badly in need of some swing-and-slide time and his baby sister fussing over a daycare-induced head cold, the Radio Flyer Ultimate Family Wagon really earned its stripes.

 The Radio Flyer’s seats flip in a number of other ways that I’m sure will come in handy later.
 You can turn one seat into an activity table, which will be perfect for the little one to play on during the older child’s soccer game, for instance.
 Flip that seat the other way, and you’ve got some covered storage.
 Remove the chairs altogether, and you can haul just about anything.
 And with its hollow plastic, waterproof construction, I can even imagine filling the Radio Flyer with ice and beverages, fulfilling its party wagon destiny.